authelia/authelia/docs/configuration/authentication/ldap.md

 if you know you need it.
 The initial connection will be over plain text, and Authelia will try to upgrade it with the LDAP server.
 LDAPS URL's are slightly more secure.

+### TLS (section)
+The key `tls` is a map of options for tuning TLS options.

+#### Server Name
+The key `server_name` overrides the name checked against the certificate in the verification process.
+Useful if you require to use a direct IP address in the LDAP URL but still want to verify the certificate.

+#### Skip Verify
+The key `skip_verify` completely negates validating the certificate of the LDAP server.
+This is not recommended, instead you should tweak the `server_name` option, and the global option [certificates_directory](../miscellaneous.md#certificates-directory).

-### Minimum TLS Version
+#### Minimum Version

-The key `minimum_tls_version` controls the minimum TLS version Authelia will use when opening LDAP connections.
+The key `minimum_version` controls the minimum TLS version Authelia will use when opening LDAP connections.
 The possible values are `TLS1.3`, `TLS1.2`, `TLS1.1`, `TLS1.0`.
 Anything other than `TLS1.3` or `TLS1.2`
 are very old and deprecated.
 You should avoid using these and upgrade your LDAP solution instead of decreasing this value.